You are on your way to becoming an ICAEW Chartered Accountant with the Level 7 Accountancy Professional Apprenticeship.

 |Support from your employer

 It’s really important that you register with us as a student and correctly select the type of student you’re registering as.
-This means we can provide you with the relevant information that you’ll need during your apprenticeship and ensures that you are awarded your apprenticeship certificate when you qualify.
+It means you will be able to apply for and sit your end-point assessment and ensures that you are awarded your apprenticeship certificate when you qualify.

 Please note that, in order to study for the ACA you will need to meet our minimum entry requirements.